jhumphry/gazetteer_etl/README.md

 This program can create or recreate the schemas and tables in a database which can then be used by `gazetteer_extract.py`.
-It can also truncate the tables to clear out all existing data, and create suitable indexes on the tables.
+It can also truncate the tables to clear out all existing data, and create or drop suitable indexes and foreign key relationships on the tables.
 The optional `TABLE` parameter can be used to act only on the tables and index in one schema, or on one particular table, rather than acting on all the tables.

     $ python3 gazetteer_schema.py --help
     usage: gazetteer_schema.py [-h] [--drop-existing] [--dry-run [LOG FILE]]